Do you ever find yourself washing your car and begin to get annoyed by the dirt that sticks to the car?

 However, most of the other products will come in their own bottles or as a concentrate.

-Whenever you get a product that needs to be diluted, you can either dilute it into a spray bottle or use it in a pump sprayer or foam cannon.
+Whenever you get a product that needs to be diluted, you can either dilute it into a spray bottle, a pump sprayer or foam cannon.

 Whereas All-Purpose Cleaner and Snow Foam are relatively cheap and allow you to cover your car in a matter of seconds using a foam lance, foam gun, or pump sprayer.